 Favourite Film Songs – 5

 “Neeyay Unakku endrum Nigaraanaavan” is a sparkling song from the old Tamil film “Baley Pandia” produced and directed by B.R.Panthulu in 1962.Sung by maestro TM Soundararajan(TMS) and “Konnakol”expert M.S.Raju(not to be confused with the Telugu film producer) the song was picturised in the film on actors Sivaji Ganesan and M.R.
-Radha singing with K. Balaji playing the “Ghatam”.
+Radha singing along with K. Balaji playing the “Ghatam”.

 The remarkable highlights of “Baley Pandia” were the triple roles played by Sivaji Ganesan and the double roles played by M. R. Radha.
 Sivaji the hero also acted as a scientist and the sidekick of the villain.
 Radha was the villain as well as the father of the heroine played by Devika.
-There is much confusion caused by the similar looking appearances of Sivaji in this three roles and radha in his dual.
+There is much confusion caused by the similar looking appearances of Sivaji in this three roles and Radha in his dual.
 A lot of humour is provided in the scenes.
 It is basically a feel good film.

 The film “Baley Pandia” was made under the Padmini Pictures banner by the great Kannadiga producer –director B.R.
 Panthulu who gave us classics like”Veera Pandiya Kattabhomman”,”Sabash Meena”,”Kappalottiya Thamizhan”, ”Karnan”, ”Aayiratil Oruvan” and “Maduraiai Meeta Sundara Pandian”.”Baley Pandia”was a light comedy with actors like Sivaji Ganesan, Devika, M.R.
 Radha, Balaji and Vasanthi.
 The screenplay and dialogues were by writer Maa.
 Raa.